Sienci-Labs/Resources/lmmk2/the-basics/ytsb-lmk2-table-enclosure.md

 ![](/_images/_longmill/_the-basics/lm_communitytable_p11_PaulDaveCharlesEnclosure.jpg){.aligncenter .size-large}

-Dave’s video - <a href="https://www.YouTube.com/watch?v=SxiLNjUlw3c">https://www.YouTube.com/watch?v=SxiLNjUlw3c</a><br>
+Dave’s video - <a href="https://www.YouTube.com/watch?v=SxiLNjUlw3c">https://www.youtube.com/watch?v=SxiLNjUlw3c</a><br>
 Charles' guide - <a href="https://forum.sienci.com/t/custom-cover-for-LongMill-mk2-30x48/10423">https://forum.sienci.com/t/custom-cover-for-LongMill-mk2-30x48/10423</a><br>
 Paul’s post - <a href="https://www.facebook.com/groups/mill.one/permalink/835391973598802/">https://www.facebook.com/groups/mill.one/permalink/835391973598802/</a>

 ## Other Modifications

 There are even more great modifications that can be made to your CNC table to improve its usability and the usability of the machine itself.
-To see the full list of current modifications ranging from David's dust collection hose boom and switching box, to Philip's 3D printable laser diode centre-point locator, click the link here: <a href="https://resources.sienci.com/view/lm-open-source-and-modifications/" target="_blank" rel="noopener noreferrer">https://resources.sienci.com/view/lm-open-source-and-modifications/</a>
+To see the full list of current modifications ranging from David's dust collection hose boom and switching box, to Philip's 3D printable laser diode centre-point locator, click the link here: <a href="https://resources.sienci.com/view/lmk2-open-source/">https://resources.sienci.com/view/lmk2-open-source/</a>